 Maybe one day though.
 Because something about this place sets me free like nothing I’ve ever felt before.
 My mama used to drive down to the beach near our home on days when she needed to rejuvenate, to revive herself from the pull and rush of life.
 And now I see why she loved it so much, needed it so much.
 And now I do too.
 Maybe it’s genetic.

 What is it about the crashing of the waves that slows down the crashing of a life?

 I feel small here next to this immeasurable emerald expanse.

-The vastness soothes me calm, melts away the tightness in my chest, opens me up to just… be.
-The flat, endless horizon line is smoothing out the rocky terrain in me, the places where I am jagged and sharp.
-The salt water corrodes the last year’s worth of built-up tension and I feel my body soften, unfurling these white knuckles.
+The horizon stretches out here in front of me, going on forever, infinite.
+The vastness here soothes me calm, melts away the tightness in my chest, opens me up to just… be.
+This flat, endless horizon line is smoothing out the rocky terrain in me, the places where I am jagged and sharp.
+The salt water corrodes last year’s collection of built-up tension in me and I feel my body soften, unfurling these white knuckles.

 Living borderless is easy when I’m here.
 Here, where I can breathe deep the carefree air as it announces it’s own opinion upon intake - pre-flavored with salt.

 Here where I can watch the ocean expand and contract, it breathing too.
 Where I am all salty and sun kissed at the end of the day, evidence of soaking in all the adventures.